my1396/Econ-Study/_posts/2025-05-18-Jekyll-Search-Bar.md

 Overview of steps:

-1. Creating the static site search results page
+1. Creating the static site search results page `search.md`
-2. Creating the static site search element `search-box.html`
+2. Creating the static site search JavaScript `search.js`
-3. Creating the static site search JavaScript `search.js`
+3. Creating the static site search element `search-box.html`
+4. Add `search-box.html` at the location where you want your system to display the search bar or functionality.

+`search.md`

+Create search data.
+Located in the root directory of your website.
+The location where you have your `index.md` file.

+`search.js`

+Contains JavaScript that implement the search method.

+It basically adds an event listener and once the required event is triggered it performs the search.